cloudwego-contrib/cwgo-pkg/registry/consul/consulhertz/README_CN.md

 	// build a consul resolver with the consul client r := consul.NewConsulResolver(consulClient)

-	// build a etcdhertz client with the consul resolver cli, err := client.NewClient()
+	// build a hertz client with the consul resolver cli, err := client.NewClient()
 	if err != nil {
 		panic(err)